senzing-garage/aws-cloudformation-dev-rest/README.md

     flask run
     ```

-1. To get the sample python application to interact the Senzing's api server, simply send the following curl command.
+1. To get the example python application to interact the Senzing's api server,
+   simply send the following `curl` commands.
    Example:

     ```console